 The control line is not displayed.
 The most likely cause of control line failure is insufficient sample volume or incorrect procedures.
 Check the procedure and repeat the test with a new test.
 If the problem persists, stop using the test kit immediately and contact your local distributor (Figure C).

-Very low, Low and Medium level Vitamin D test result:
+Very low and Low level Vitamin D test result: